huggingface/blog/ml-director-insights-3.md

 **Fun Fact:** Soumitri is a prolific inventor with 100+ issued U.S. patents in varied fields including control systems, Internet of Things, wireless networking, optimization, turbocharging, speech recognition, machine learning and AI.
 He also has around 30 publications, [authored a book](https://www.elsevier.com/books/industrial-wireless-sensor-networks/budampati/978-1-78242-230-3), book chapters and was elected member of NIST’s smart grid committee.

-**U.S. Bank:** The fifth-largest commercial bank in the United States, U.S. Bank blends its relationship teams, branches and ATM networks with digital tools that allow customers to bank when, where and how they prefer.
+**U.S. Bank:** The largest regional bank in the United States, U.S. Bank blends its relationship teams, branches and ATM networks with digital tools that allow customers to bank when, where and how they prefer.

 #### **1. How has ML made a positive impact on finance?**
 Machine learning and artificial intelligence have made a profound and positive impact on finance in general and banking in particular.
 There are many applications in banking where many factors (features) are to be considered when making a decision and ML has traditionally helped in this respect.
 For example, the credit score we all universally rely on is derived from a machine learning algorithm.